What Is Content Marketing? A Practical Guide

 Why an Annual Blog Audit Matters More Than Ever

-Your blog represents a significant investment of time, budget, and expertise.
+Your business blog represents a significant investment of time, budget, and expertise.
 Each post took hours to research, write, edit, and publish.
 That content contains valuable insights your prospects need.
 But content degrades over time.
 Statistics become outdated.
 Examples lose relevance.
 Links break.
 Search algorithms evolve.
 And now, AI systems have entered the equation with their own set of preferences and requirements.

 An annual blog audit serves as your strategic checkpoint.
 It helps you identify which content still serves your business goals, which pieces need refreshing, and where gaps exist in your coverage.
 More importantly, it ensures your blog aligns with how modern search systems actually work.